australasian-computer-music-association/acmc23-85-RhizomaticImprovisation/article.md

 The Rhizomatic Improvisation System embraces these understandings.
-It creates an outcome that must be made and is made in its multiple ways of making, where all points are connected and these connections become semiotic chains that make organizations of power even though the points and positions of each element made are individually powerless and are ephemeral and momentary in time and space, the generation of structures
+It creates an outcome that must be made and is made in its multiple ways of making, where all points are connected, and these connections become semiotic chains that make organizations of power even though the points and positions of each element made are individually powerless and are ephemeral and momentary in time and space, the generation of structures